Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Datasets Collection, Fusion And Annotation

 In the development of an early wildfire detection model, the assembly of a comprehensive and diverse dataset is crucial.
-Given the limited number of Pyronear cameras currently deployed in the field, our effort to gather data extends to additional sources.
-This subsection outlines the primary sources of data and the derivative datasets that have been instrumental in our research.
+We already have a set of in-house data from our cameras in the wild, but in order to extend and diversify the dataset, we aimed at data from additional sources.
+This subsection outlines the primary sources of data and the derivative datasets coming from these sources, that have been annotated and widely used for past research on the topic.
+In this work, we will compare these datasets to our novel dataset.

-\paragraph{Primary Data Sources} Our data acquisition strategy leverages two main sources:
+\paragraph*{Primary Data Sources} Our data acquisition strategy leverages two main sources:

-\begin{itemize} \item \textbf{HPWREN:} Funded by the National Science Foundation, HPWREN is a non-commercial, high-performance, wide-area, wireless network of Pan-Tilt-Zoom (PTZ) cameras serving Southern California.
+\begin{itemize} \item \textbf{\citet{HPWREN2023}:} Funded by the National Science Foundation, HPWREN is a non-commercial, high-performance, wide-area, wireless network of Pan-Tilt-Zoom (PTZ) cameras serving Southern California.
 It focuses on network research, including the demonstration and evaluation of its capabilities in wildfire detection.

-\item \textbf{ALERTWildfire:} A consortium of universities in the western United States provides access to advanced PTZ fire cameras and tools, aiding firefighters and first responders in wildfire management, covering extensive regions spanning Washington, Oregon, Idaho, California, and Nevada.
+\item \textbf{\citet{ALERTWildfire2023}:} A consortium of universities in the western United States provides access to advanced PTZ fire cameras and tools, aiding firefighters and first responders in wildfire management, covering extensive regions spanning Washington, Oregon, Idaho, California, and Nevada.
 The ALERTWildfire website\footnote{\url{https://www.alertwildfire.org/}} grants public access to live feeds from these cameras.

 \end{itemize}